VISHAKHA-stack/VISHAKHA-stack/README.md

 - 👋 Hi, I’m Vishakha Chavan!
 - 👀 I’m interested in data science and data analytics.
 But AI is my passion.
-- 🌱 I’m currently learning data scienece from International Institute of Information Technology,Bangalore and Upgrad.
+- 🌱 I’m currently learning data science from International Institute of Information Technology,Bangalore and Upgrad.
 - 💞️ I’m looking to collaborate on projects on kaggle or any other platforms.
 - 📫 You can reach me at vishakha1306@gmail.com and my linkedin profile is https://www.linkedin.com/in/vishakhachavanvadodara/.